tools4abdul/slack-solidarity-helper-tools/README.md

 ### `POST /api/internal/slack-invite-audit`

-Scheduler-only, hourly.
+Scheduler-only, hourly at :05 UTC (see [the app's scheduler](#5-configure-environment-variables)).
 Finds every Slack invite link published anywhere in Solidarity, checks each one still admits the public, and posts a report to the volunteer-help tracking channel (`slackTrackingChannelId` in `/settings`) **when there is something to say** — broken links, links it could not check, or a change since the last run.
 A clean run posts nothing; an hourly "all clear" would only teach the channel to ignore the audit.
 The response body still carries the full report either way, and `posted` says whether it went to Slack.

 | Parameter | Required | Description                                                     |
 | --------- | -------- | --------------------------------------------------------------- |